2KAbhishek/tmux2k/README.md

 ## More Info

-Looking for my zsh and other cli configs? see [Dotfiles](https://github.com/2kabhishek/Dotfiles] Looking for my neovim configs? see [Dotfiles](https://github.com/2kabhishek/nvim]
+Looking for my zsh and other cli configs?
+See [Dotfiles](https://github.com/2kabhishek/Dotfiles) Looking for my neovim configs?
+See [nvim](https://github.com/2kabhishek/nvim)

 <div align="center">